hiero-ledger/hiero-did-sdk-js/examples/README.md

 ## Overview

-This directory contains example implementations demonstrating the usage of the Hedera Decentralized Identifier (DID) SDK.
+This directory contains example implementations demonstrating the usage of the SDK.
 These examples showcase various functionalities of the SDK, such as creating DIDs, updating DID documents, resolving DIDs, and managing keys.
+Additionally, there is an E2E demo for recently added Hedera AnonCreds support.

 ## Prerequisites